Can I Sue Workers’ Comp for Pain and Suffering?

 • Denying the payment of medical bills.

 If any of these violations occurred in your case, contact a Munley workers’ compensation lawyer right away to file a penalty petition.
-A penalty petition is a motion the injured employee can file when the employer violates the Pennsylvania Workers’ Compensation Act.
+A penalty petition is a the injured employee can file when the employer violates the Pennsylvania Workers’ Compensation Act.
 The employee who files may be awarded up to 50 percent of past-due amount owed, plus interest, and attorney fees.

 Hire an Experienced Workers Compensation Lawyer Today